-The summer of 2021 will see, finally, the men’s 2020 European Championships played out in several countries — a year late because of the pandemic.
+The summer of 2021 saw, finally, the men’s 2020 European Championships played out in several countries — a year late because of the pandemic.
 But what are the Euros, how do they fit into the organization of world soccer, and what is the history of the competition?

 (Disclaimer: Some of the links below are affiliate links, meaning Groundhopper Guides may receive some compensation if you make a purchase after clicking one of these links.)

 What is UEFA Euro 2020?

 The official name of the competition is the 2020 UEFA European Football Championship, with UEFA being the Union of European Football Associations.
 That’s a lot of words and letters, so let’s take a moment to explain.

 As we explained briefly in this post about the history of football (and that controversial word “soccer”), World football is governed by FIFA, which is split into six regions all over the globe, one of which is UEFA covering, obviously, Europe.
 Within each region, there is an annual regional club competition; in Europe the main one is the UEFA Champions League.
 Also within each region, every four years, countries compete for (A) qualification to the FIFA World Cup, and (B) a regional championship.

 Groundhopper Paul explained it all in this video, as well:

 The Euros, as they are commonly called, are therefore the regional championship, among nations rather than clubs, of Europe.

 How to Watch Euro 2020 on TV in the US